husain3012/husain3012/README.md

 # 💫 About Me

-🏫 Pursuing Bachelor's in Computer Science Engineering
-👨‍🏭 Always building something by hitting keys
+👨‍💻 Working as SDE at HSBC
 💓 Loves contributing to Open Source
-🌱 Currently learning AI
+🌱 Currently exploring AI
-📔 Ask me about the web and the technologies around it
 🤪 Fun fact about me, I can shuffle cards really well

 <p align="center">